 What “American Values Religious Voices” Is All About

 American Values Religious Voices: 100 Days.
-100 Letters. has brought together a diverse group of scholars to write letters to President Trump, Vice President Pence, the Trump administration, and our elected officials in the House and Senate.
+100 Letters. brought together a diverse group of scholars to write letters to President Trump, Vice President Pence, our elected officials in the House and Senate, and members of the Trump administration.
 These letters articulate core American values that are rooted or reflected in our various faith traditions.

 These 100 scholars come from a range of religious backgrounds.
 Our scholars are Christian, Jewish, Muslim, Buddhist, Hindu, and Sikh, individuals who represent the full spectrum of each faith tradition.
 Our Christian scholars are Catholic, Evangelical, Episcopalian, Presbyterian, Baptist, Methodist, Lutheran, Orthodox, Mormon, and Quaker.
 Our Jewish authors come from the Reform, Reconstructionist, Conservative, and Orthodox Jewish communities.
 Our contributors are rabbis, ministers, a Buddhist nun and a Catholic Sister, ordained clergy and active laypeople in houses of worship nationwide.